-Step 1: Download Ubuntu Server and Create A Bootable Disk
+Step 1: Download the Ubuntu Server and Create A Bootable Disk

-In the very first step, you might need to download the ISO file of the Ubuntu server if you don’t have the live CD or a spare USB stick.
+In the first step, you might need to download the ISO file of the Ubuntu server if you don’t have a live CD or a spare USB stick.
 You can click on this link to reach the server ISO file for downloading.
-When the download finishes, you use Ubuntu’s default Startup Disk creator application to make a bootable USB disk.
+When the download finishes, you use Ubuntu’s default Startup Disk Creator application to make a bootable USB disk.

 Step 2: Enter the Rescue Mode

-After creating the bootable disk, insert it on your computer and power your system on.
-Then you need to press the function key from the keyboard to select the bootloader menu.
-In most laptops and computers, the boot menu function appears in ESC or F9 key.
+After creating the bootable disk, insert it into your computer and power your system on.
+Then, you need to press the function key from the keyboard to select the bootloader menu.
+The boot menu function appears in the ESC or F9 key in most laptops and computers.
 You can find the boot menu key for your machine by googling it.

 When the first boot screen appears, press the F6 button to enter the Expert mode.
 In the Expert mode, you can edit the boot options.
 To enter the broken image rescue mode, you need to write the following rescue value given below.

-When it boos successfully, you need to select the language, keyboard format, and other configurations to start with the live USB stick.
+When it boots successfully, you need to select the language, keyboard format, and other configurations to start with the live USB stick.

 Step 3: Mount the Disk Partition

 In this step, you will need to set the boot partition, mount the live disk, and rescue the GRUB loader.
-You can choose if you need to re-install the GRUB bootloader or you just need to repair it with simple efforts.
+You can choose if you need to re-install the GRUB bootloader or if you just need to repair it with simple effort.

 Step 4: Repair the GRUB Bootloader and Reboot